silverton-io/buz-docs/blog/serverless-makes-streaming-accessible/index.md

 Shopify has a streaming model where **events are written to both Datadog for observability and Kafka for distribution to the data lake.** A secondary model is **simultaneously writing product/marketing events to Amplitude for product analytics and Kafka for distribution to the data lake.** After seeing how simple yet operationally powerful these are, I had a hard time ignoring them.

 Migrating systems is a very common pain point as needs, volume, and organizations evolve.
-Changing from `Postgres` -> `Kafka` or `Kinesis` -> `Kafka` is a pretty common migration pattern, and dual writing before cutting over is the way.
+Migrating from `Postgres` to `Kafka` or `Kinesis` to `Kafka` are common patterns, and dual writing is the way to do this without blowing everything up.
 I've often wanted to simply add a configuration block instead of writing a new system that will be thrown away after migration.

 **So Buz supports writing to more than one destination. **